PuZZleDucK/NameSorterAssessment/readme.md

 ### Assessment Criteria

-- [ ] We will execute your submission against a list with a thousand names.
+- [ ] We will execute your submission against a list with a thousand names - minimal stress test
 - [x] The solution should be available for review on github.
 - [ ] The names should be sorted correctly.
 - [ ] It should print the sorted list of names to screen.
 - [ ] It should write/overwrite the sorted list of names to a file called sorted-names-list.txt.
-- [ ] Unit tests should exist.
+- [x] Unit tests should exist.
 - [ ] Minimal, practical documentation should exist.
 - [ ] Create a build pipeline like Travis or AppVeyor that execute build and test steps.
 - [ ] When you are done let us know the url of the repo.